Generic Name: calcitonin injection (KAL si TOE nin)

 What other drugs will affect calcitonin injection?

-Other drugs may interact with calcitonin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect calcitonin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Miacalcin (calcitonin)